 Did we mention MidPhase is cheap?

 The catch?
-It’s a two-year commitment (which unfortunately is a standard industry trick).
+It’s at least a one-year commitment (which unfortunately is a standard industry trick).

-They do offer a true month-to-month plan that starts at a higher $6.95 each month (it’s worth noting that some other hosts require at least 12-month signup, so this is a decent short-term option).
+They do offer a true month-to-month plan that starts at $7.95 per month (it’s worth noting that some other hosts require at least a 12-month signup, so this is a decent short-term option).

 4. Free Migrations & Transfers

-Most other hosts provide this option for free, however some (ahem, BlueHost) will charge you up $150 per site.
-So it’s nice to see that despite their inexpensive competitive approach, they’re not nickle-and-diming customers to make up for it.
+Not MidPhase, though.
+It’s nice to see that despite their inexpensive approach, they’re not nickel-and-diming customers to make up for it.

-Two dollar hosting can’t be all perfect.
-And there are a few drawbacks to consider if you value other hosting features besides saving the most.
-So here they are.
+Four dollar hosting can’t be all perfect.
+There are a few drawbacks to consider if you value other hosting features besides saving the most.

 1. Slow Average Speed